 The Placebo Effect of Higher Pricing

 Assuming that a higher price tag equals better quality or effectiveness is common.
-In one study, participants were told they were given either a "name brand" aspirin that cost $2.50 per pill or a generic one costing 10 cents per pill.
+In one study, participants were told they were given either a "name-brand" aspirin that cost $2.50 per pill or a generic one costing ten cents per pill.
 The participants were given an electric shock before they took the aspirin and a second shock after taking the medicine:

-- About 85% of participants who took the name-brand, pricier aspirin claimed that they noticed an improvement in their discomfort with the second shock.
+- About 85% of participants who took the name-brand, pricier aspirin claimed that they noticed an improvement in their comfort level with the second shock.

-- Just 61% of participants who took the 10-cent aspirin said the same.
+- Just 61% of participants who took the ten-cent aspirin said the same.